Blog Posts

 Camp Leakey

 Camp Leakey is one of the most visited camps by tourists; this is because they can see Orangutans roaming directly from a very close distance.
 It’s a fun and thrilling experience, afraid that Orangutans will suddenly attack tourists.
-However, even though visitors can see orangutans directly and at very close distance, there are several rules that must be obeyed: tourists are prohibited from holding, feeding, and making noise around Orangutans because this can endanger tourists.
+However, even though visitors can see orangutans directly and at very close distance, several rules must be obeyed: tourists are prohibited from holding, feeding, and making noise around Orangutans because this can endanger tourists.

 Mahakam River Tour

 A Mahakam River Tour is the perfect way to admire the natural beauty and culture that flourished on the river’s banks.
-An once-in-a-lifetime experience that you shouldn’t miss is sailing on a boat down the river between the rainforest and riverside villages.
-Departing from Loa Janan, Samarinda, the Mahakam River tour will take you see the beautiful riverside life in East Kalimantan.
+A once-in-a-lifetime experience that you shouldn’t miss is sailing on a boat down the river between the rainforest and riverside villages.
+Departing from Loa Janan, Samarinda, the Mahakam River tour will take you to see the beautiful riverside life in East Kalimantan.
 Overnight on a houseboat with full meals for several days during your trip will give you a unique experience of living on the river.
-Some of interesting experiences of this river tour are traditional villages, dance performances, wildlife, jungle trekking, museums and the Royal Palace.
+Some of the interesting experiences of this river tour are traditional villages, dance performances, wildlife, jungle trekking, museums, and the Royal Palace.

 Dayak Tribe

 The Dayak have a strong commitment to maintaining their ancient customs and culture and protecting the tropical rainforest as their natural habitat.
-They believe that losing their tropical rain forest will destroy their community because mostly their life depends on the tropical rain forest for their survival, food, medicine and ritual purposes.
+They believe that losing their tropical rainforest will destroy their community because mostly their life depends on the tropical rainforest for their survival, food, medicine, and ritual purposes.

 When you do trekking or even spend the night in the forest, you will be treated to beautiful views, rich wildlife, and beautiful waterfalls.
 There are about 20 waterfalls around the village as well as time to learn how to survive in the jungle with the local Dayak team.

 A very large Dayak Festival is held every year.
 At this festival, people show their best customs and traditions.
-Many traditional dances, sacred weapons and all the valuable belongings of this community are exhibited at this event.
+Many traditional dances, sacred weapons, and all the valuable belongings of this community are exhibited at this event.

 Derawan Island